 Rewind, and start just before the mother speaks.

-All the above positive reasons would teach her son why he needs to wait by her, will strengthen the relationship and the child feels understood.
+In the last example, the mother started by acknowledging her son, and she calmly stated her boundary.
+This will strengthen the relationship as the child feels understood.
 There is no need to issue a threat.

 5. Threats shut down communication